nelson-n/cs-math-nn/README.md

 * **Data Structures** Replicate low-level data structures behind base Python types such as list, array, tuple, dictionary, set.
 For example, build a low-level hash table function and then use this to build a dictionary type in Python (before being able to do this, a hashing function must be built from scratch).
 Build in C++ and then port to Python.
 Use `timeit` to compare the speed of lookup using the standard python dictionary/set type to lookup using my custom built data type.
 * **Lower Level Languages** Learn C++ basics.
 * **Lower Level Languages** Replicate lower level Python functions such as len() in C++, then port to Python and interface with low-level data structures that were already built from scratch.
+* Build a dictionary method using C++ and an R dictionary interface.
+Then publish an R dictionary class to CRAN.

 List 3, Neural Network Work:
 * **Machine Learning / AI** Work on karpathy lectures, tinygrad tutorial, building paradigmatic models in order from scratch until Transformer model is understood.